PlanetMath: Technical details

-PlanetMath content is licensed under the copyleft Creative Commons Attribution/Share-Alike License.
+PlanetMath content is licensed under the copyleft Creative Commons Attribution-ShareAlike License.

 All content is written in LaTeX, a typesetting system popular among mathematicians because of its support of the technical needs of mathematical typesetting and its high-quality output.

 PlanetMath originally used software written in Perl and running on Linux and the web server Apache.
 It was known as Noösphere and has been released under the free BSD License.
 PlanetMath retired Noösphere in favor of another piece of software called Planetary, implemented with Drupal.

 Related projects

 Encyclopedic content and bibliographic materials related to physics, mathematics and mathematical physics are developed by PlanetPhysics.
 The site, launched in 2005, uses similar software (Noosphere), but a significantly different moderation model with emphasis on current research in physics and peer review.